-Black Scrub Robin (Cercotrichas podobe) photographed in Tamanrasset region last year.
+Black Scrub Robin (Cercotrichas podobe) was photographed in Tamanrasset region last year.
 It’s the first observation in Algeria in five decades.

 Un Agrobate podobé photographié dans la région de Tamanrasset au sud de l’Algérie le 3 mai 2019.
 C’est la deuxième ou troisième observation pour le pays.

 A Black Scrub Robin was photographed by Soufyane Bekkouche in the Tamanrasset region on 3 May 2019.
 This is the the second or third record for Algeria.
 The previous record(s) was/were also in the same region.
 Here is a quote from the ‘Birds of Algeria’ by Moali and Isenmann (2000): “…was observed 8 February 1968 at Tamanrasset and, perhaps, on 12 February 1968 in Central Ahaggar”.

 In July 2018, the same observer photographed a Blue-naped Mousebird (Urocolius macrourus) and a flock of Sudan Golden Sparrow (Passer luteus) in the Tin-Zaouten district, located in the southern part of Tamanghasset province.